-Thyroid hormones are also important when it comes to developing brain and bone structure, this is why expectant mothers and young children must maintain adequate iodine levels.
+Thyroid hormones are also crucial in developing brain and bone structure.
+This is why expectant mothers and young children must maintain adequate iodine levels.

-The body actually doesn’t run on calories, carbohydrates, proteins, and fats, it runs on salt.
+The body doesn’t run on calories, carbohydrates, proteins, and fats.
+It runs on salt.
 It is water and salt that regulates all the metabolic functions of the body.

-Another reason salt is good for you is because the muscle tissue and neurons of the body are considered electric tissues as they are able to conduct electricity.
+Another reason salt is good for you is that the muscle tissue and neurons of the body are considered electric tissues as they can conduct electricity.

 Do you know what else runs on salt?
 Your thoughts.
-Without natural salt, you wouldn’t be able to produce thoughts, or translate those thoughts into words.
+Without natural salt, you wouldn’t be able to produce ideas or translate those thoughts into words.

 Those who suffer from medical conditions like diabetes, liver disorders, or thyroid disorders may frequently suffer from cramps.

-Age can also be a factor in muscle cramping since the body normally loses muscle mass as a natural consequence of aging.
+Age can also factor in muscle cramping since the body typically loses muscle mass as a natural consequence of aging.
 Alcoholism and some medications can also cause cramping.

 Drinking fluids that contain salt can provide relief from cramps.

-The body needs the right amount of sodium to be able to maintain normal blood pressure and the smooth functioning of the nerves and muscles.
-When there is a shortage of sodium in the fluids outside the cells, this is called hyponatremia.
-Hyponatremia is caused by several conditions including over-hydration with water, perspiration, or diarrhea.
+The body needs the right amount of sodium to maintain normal blood pressure and the smooth functioning of the nerves and muscles.
+This is called hyponatremia, when there is a shortage of sodium in the fluids outside the cells.
+Hyponatremia is caused by several conditions, including overhydration with water, sweat, or diarrhea.

-If not treated, hyponatremia can cause nausea, vomiting, and headaches at best.
+Hyponatremia can cause nausea, vomiting, and headaches at best if not treated.
 Other effects include short-term memory loss, confusion, lethargy, fatigue, loss of appetite, irritability, muscle weakness, spasms or cramps, and seizures.
-In extreme cases it can result in decreased consciousness or even coma.
+In extreme cases, it can result in decreased consciousness or even coma.

 This is a hereditary disorder that affects the exocrine glands.
 Malformed proteins cause the production of abnormally thick mucus, leading to the blockage of the pancreatic ducts, intestines, and bronchi, often resulting in respiratory infection.

 This condition also prevents the optimum movement of salt and water in and out of the cells, resulting in very sticky, salty sweat.
-This in turn leads to loss of water and salt.
+This, in turn, leads to the loss of water and salt.

-Cystic fibrosis can be diagnosed by testing the salt content of perspiration.
-People suffering from cystic fibrosis lose more salt than normal when perspiring.
+Cystic fibrosis can be diagnosed by testing the salt content of sweat.
+People suffering from cystic fibrosis lose more salt than average when perspiring.

 This happens with the inflammation of the nose and paranasal sinuses.
-Those suffering from chronic rhinosinusitis experience at least two or more of the following symptoms for at least 12 weeks: nasal congestion, runny nose, pain or pressure in their face, and hyposmia (reduced sense of smell).
+Those suffering from chronic rhinosinusitis experience at least two or more symptoms for at least 12 weeks:

-Some people may also suffer from nasal polyps, which are described as grape‐like swellings of the normal nasal lining inside the nasal passage and sinuses.
+Some people may also suffer from nasal polyps, described as grape‐like swellings of the usual nasal lining inside the nasal passage and sinuses.

 Nasal irrigation, also called nasal douche or lavage, is a procedure that rinses the nasal cavity with isotonic or saltwater solutions.
 The saline solution is introduced into one nostril and drains out from the other nostril, bathing the nasal cavity.

-Saline nasal irrigation can be done with a nebulizer or with gravity‐based pressure using a vessel with a nasal spout.
-It can also be performed with low positive pressure from a spray, pump or even a squirt bottle, just make sure you know what you’re doing first.
+Saline nasal irrigation can be done with a nebulizer or gravity‐based pressure using a vessel with a nasal spout.
+It can also be performed with low positive pressure from a spray, pump, or squirt bottle; make sure you know what you’re doing first.

-Also called sun stroke, this happens when the body’s heat regulating system can no longer deal with the heat the body is experiencing.
+Also called sunstroke happens when the body’s heat-regulating system can no longer deal with the heat the body is experiencing.

 High temperatures pose a threat to the major organs of the body.
-Normally, the body is designed to be able to release heat properly to cool the body down to normal temperatures.
-It does this by producing sweat through the sweat glands, the more heat it has to displace the more we perspire.
-When that happens we lose too much essential salt and water within a short period.
+Typically, the body is designed to be able to release heat properly to cool the body down to average temperatures.
+It does this by producing sweat through the sweat glands.
+The more heat it has to displace, the more we sweat.
+When that happens, we lose too much essential salt and water within a short period.

-Heat stroke can happen to people who are outside in the sun and high temperatures for an extended period of time.
-Elderly people and small babies are at greater risk of heat stroke since their internal thermostat is not as efficient.
+Heat stroke can happen to people outside in the sun and high temperatures for an extended period.
+Older adults and tiny babies are at greater risk of heat stroke since their internal thermostat is not as efficient.

 Consuming adequate amounts of salt maintains the electrolyte balance and prevents heat stroke.
-A person who is suffering heat stroke should be administered fluids that contain sugar and salt.
+A person suffering heat stroke should be administered fluids containing sugar and salt.

 Those with diabetes need high levels of insulin to maintain fitness.
-A low-salt diet can weaken the body’s sensitivity towards insulin.
-In turn, this reduces the body’s ability to metabolize glucose, causing insufficient levels of energy to the liver, muscles, and nervous system, possibly leading to Type 2 diabetes.
+A low-salt diet can weaken the body’s sensitivity toward insulin.
+This reduces the body’s ability to metabolize glucose, causing insufficient energy levels in the liver, muscles, and nervous system, possibly leading to Type 2 diabetes.

-According to the Joslin Diabetes Center, having diabetes doesn’t mean you have to cut salt and sodium from your diet.
-However, people suffering from diabetes should watch their sodium intake since they are more likely to have high blood pressure than people who don’t suffer from diabetes.
+According to the Joslin Diabetes Center, having diabetes doesn’t mean cutting salt and sodium from your diet.
+However, people with diabetes should watch their sodium intake since they are more likely to have high blood pressure than people who don’t have diabetes.

-In times when no immediate medical treatment is available, doctors recommend a mix of water, sugar, and salt to immediately replace lost fluids.
+When no immediate medical treatment is available, doctors recommend mixing water, sugar, and salt to replace lost fluids immediately.

-Salt isn’t just good for your insides, your outsides, particularly your feet, can benefit as well.
-To relieve pain or just feel good, an old home remedy calls for a foot soak in hot water mixed with salt.
-Is there more to this than just getting a foot pampering?
+Salt isn’t just good for your insides; your outsides, particularly your feet, can also benefit.
+An old home remedy calls for a foot soak in hot water mixed with salt to relieve pain or feel good.
+Is there more to this than just getting foot pampering?

 This also is good for skin exfoliation because it removes dead skin cells.
-The warm water also improves blood flow to the skin which can promote healing.
+The warm water also improves blood flow to the skin, promoting healing.

 It helps to keep track of how much salt you consume when it comes in the form of premade, processed foods.

-When you are cooking meals at home, there's no need to track salt intake... you'll know it because your food will taste too salty if you used too much!
+When you are cooking meals at home, there's no need to track salt intake... you'll know it because your food will taste too salty if you use too much!

 There's a lot of nonsense research that was done in the past that many top government organizations cite to back their recommendations of what Americans should eat.

 The key when it comes to health and salt is the quality of the salt.
-You want real salt that comes from deep under the earth or from the sea.
-Sea salt and rock salts that are naturally harvested and with nothing added or any chemical processing whatsoever.
+You want salt that comes from deep under the earth or the sea.
+Sea salt and rock salts are naturally harvested with nothing added or any chemical processing.

 Then use as much salt as needed to make your food taste good!
 That's it!